PadamSharma/CarScan-Task-1.1/README.md

 # CarScan-Task-1.1

-Use Google colab for cloning and running demo.ipynb for no version errors.
+Use Google colab for cloning repo and running demo.ipynb for no version errors.